curl/curl/docs/cmdline-opts/header.md

 several MIME mail headers: these are `From:`, `To:`, `Date:` and `Subject:` among others and should be added with this option.

 You need --proxy-header to send custom headers intended for an HTTP proxy.
-Added in 7.37.0.
+(Added in 7.37.0)

 Passing on a "Transfer-Encoding: chunked" header when doing an HTTP request with a request body, makes curl send the data using chunked encoding.